WXMZ

 WXMZ (99.9 FM) is an American radio station that is licensed to serve and located in Hartford, Kentucky.
 The station is owned by Radio Active Media, Inc., and it currently broadcasts an oldies format.

 The station's studios are located at 314 South Main Street in downtown Hartford and its transmitter is located along Bald Knob Road off US 231 near Cromwell.

 History

-Heeding listeners’ calls for a better quality signal on the existing WLLS-AM (later WAIA, now defunct), station owner Hayward Spinks applied for a construction permit to build an FM station for the purpose of simulcasting the station's AM service.
+Heeding listeners’ calls for nighttime service and a better quality signal on the existing daytime-only WLLS-AM (later WAIA, now defunct), station owner Hayward Spinks applied for a construction permit to build an FM station for the purpose of simulcasting the station's AM service.
 Spinks was granted a construction permit from the FCC to build the FM station on May 5, 1971.
 The station signed on the air on May 18, 1972, as WLLS-FM (Later, jokingly made into the reverse acronym "We Love Lloyd Spivey," in reference to the original sole station operator.)
 As a simulcast service of WLLS-AM, the station played a country music format from its 6 AM sign-on until 3 PM, then switched to a Top 40 format from 3 PM until sign-off at 10 PM.

-In 1982, the station switched to a full country format under the branding LS 106.
+In 1982, the station switched to a full-time country format under the branding LS 106.
 The station's callsign was switched to WKHB on Oct.
 1, 1996.
 The current WXMZ calls were assigned by the Federal Communications Commission on March 19, 1999.
 In August 2012, WXMZ moved its signal to its current frequency of 99.9 megahertz where its signal remains to this day, and began broadcasting its current oldies format.

+In August 2025, it was announced that WXMZ would be sold to a new locally based organization, Wright Time Broadcasting, presided by long-time station employee Josh Wright.
+The sale is currently pending FCC approval.

 Programming

-In addition to its usual oldies format, WXMZ broadcasts a locally produced public affairs named Lunch at the Z at 12 Noon weekdays.
+In addition to its usual oldies format, WXMZ broadcasts a locally produced public affairs named Midday at the Z with Josh Wright at noon weekdays.
 Mornings with Sam Alford can be heard Monday through Friday from 6 to 10 a.m., with local news and weather.
 The station is also the exclusive radio broadcast home to Ohio County High School Eagles sports broadcasts, including football, baseball and boys’ and girls’ basketball games sanctioned by the Kentucky High School Athletic Association (KHSAA).

-The station also airs the Caneyville Church of Christ's daily devotion program, The Ancient Landmark, at 10:30 a.m.
-CT on weekdays.
+In September 2025, the station joined the UK Sports Network to carry University of Kentucky Wildcats football and men's basketball games.